 8. Papaya

-Allow your dog to self-select the herbal tea she prefers.
+Allow your dog or cat to self-select the herbal tea she prefers.

 Brewed, cooled: